The Westerly Typhoon 37, an aft-cockpit fractional sloop, was designed by Ed Dubois and built in the UK by Westerly Marine Construction Co Ltd.

 1. A Sail Area/Displacement Ratio of 21.3 suggests that, in the right hands, the Westerly Typhoon 37 will have enough performance to leave most other sailboats of similar waterline length well astern.

-2. A Ballast/Displacement Ratio of 36.7 means that a sailboat like the Westerly Typhoon 37 (which doesn't have a stiffness-enhancing bulb keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.
+2. A Ballast/Displacement Ratio of 36.7 would usually mean that the Westerly Typhoon 37 would have a tendency to heel excessively in a gust, and need to be reefed early to keep her sailing upright in a moderate breeze.

 3. A Displacement/Length Ratio of 226 tells us the Westerly Typhoon 37 is a moderate displacement cruiser, which means she'll carry all your cruising gear without it having a dramatic effect on her performance.
 Most of today's sailboats intended for offshore cruising fall into this displacement category.